 Holy Thursday, also commonly referred to as Maundy Thursday, is a Christian holy day that takes place on the Thursday before Easter.
-It celebrates Jesus’s Last Supper with his apostles, as well as the washing of the feet and the initiation of the communion.
+It celebrates Jesus’s Last Supper with his apostles, which Christians remember when they take communion, as well as the washing of his disciples' feet.

 Holy Thursday is the fifth day of Holy Week and usually falls on or between March 19 and April 22, depending on the calendars.
 It marks the beginning of the passion, death, and resurrection of Jesus Christ.

 Before his capture and death, Jesus shared one Last Supper with his apostles, on the day of the Passover Seder, thus it is likely that it happened towards the end of the week.

 During the Last Supper, Jesus shared bread and wine with his apostles, symbolizing his body and blood.
 This would become the basis for the institution of the Eucharist, one of the most ancient practices in the Catholic church.